-There were some issues with a few of the bottles draining badly, but this could be dealt with by checking the drainage holes were not blocked, increasing the number of holes or even removing the cap to let water drain if necessary (though one had to remember to put it back on so soil didn’t fall away).
+There were some issues with a few of the bottles draining badly.
+This was dealt with by checking the drainage holes were not blocked, increasing the number of holes or even removing the cap to let water drain if necessary.
+(Remember to put the cap back on so soil doesn’t fall away!)

 Going Blue in our Green Garden

-Your vertical garden
+Hanging a vertical garden